Whitney (album): Recording

 With Walden, Houston then recorded "Just the Lonely Talking Again", a song originally recorded by the soul music group (and fellow Jersey act) The Manhattans on their album, Forever by Your Side (1983), in the same session.
-Later, Walden would produce "Love Is a Contact Sport", a catchy danceable pop-rock number written for Houston by frequent Walden collaborator Preston Glass influenced by the Motown sound of Martha and the Vandellas; the Chess standard "I Know Him So Well", a duet with mother Cissy Houston; the dance-rock tune "So Emotional", written by the hit team of Billy Steinberg and Tom Kelly and the pop-soul love ballad, "Where Do Broken Hearts Go".
+Later, Walden would produce "Love Is a Contact Sport", a catchy danceable pop-rock number written for Houston by frequent Walden collaborator Preston Glass influenced by the Motown sound of Martha and the Vandellas and featured a tenor saxophone solo from Premik Russell Tubbs; the Chess standard "I Know Him So Well", a duet with mother Cissy Houston; the dance-rock tune "So Emotional", written by the hit team of Billy Steinberg and Tom Kelly and the pop-soul love ballad, "Where Do Broken Hearts Go".
 Houston initially didn't wanna record "Where Do Broken Hearts Go", thinking the song "had no depth" but Davis convinced her to record it, telling her, "this is your number one song".
 Frank Wildhorn later claimed Houston and Davis asked for another bridge; Smokey Robinson offered to record it during this period but was rebuffed by Wildhorn.
 The song had been one of the first songs picked by Davis for the album.
-Label mate and American recording artist Kenny G, then riding high off the success of his album, Duotones (1986), was prominently featured in some of these recordings, as he provided saxophone in three of the tracks Houston worked on with Walden.
+Label mate and American recording artist Kenny G, then riding high off the success of his album, Duotones (1986), was prominently featured in some of these recordings, as he provided saxophone in two of the tracks Houston worked on with Walden.

 In between the Walden recordings, Houston recorded two ballads under the production of Michael Masser — the sentimental "Didn't We Almost Have It All", co-written by Masser and award-winning songwriter Will Jennings, who had recently won a Grammy Award for co-writing Steve Winwood's number one 1986 hit, "Higher Love" (a song Houston herself would record three years later), and "You're Still My Man", which ended up replacing another Walden production, a soft rock number called "Moment of Truth", which would end up as the b-side to "I Wanna Dance with Somebody" and later became the official title of Houston's second world tour.
-Like "I Wanna Dance with Somebody", Houston would perform "Didn't We Almost Have It All" on selected tour dates.
+Like "I Wanna Dance with Somebody", Houston would perform "Didn't We Almost Have It All" throughout the tour.
 Kashif originally wanted to have Houston record a duet remake of Mother's Finest's 1978 hit "Love Changes" but Davis turned that song down, feeling it "wasn't good enough" for the album.
 The artist later recruited Meli'sa Morgan to record the duet.
 Instead, Kashif produced a solo ballad for Houston, co-written by LeMel Humes, one of R&B artist Miki Howard's frequent collaborators, titled "Where You Are".
 With Jellybean, Houston recorded the dance song, "Love Will Save the Day", which was notable for a vibraphone solo performed by acclaimed jazz-funk musician Roy Ayers.
 Houston would receive credit for vocal arrangement with all songs on the album.